 Within the limitation period or after the expiration thereof, if the person allegedly liable has brought up a claim of recourse against a third person, that claim is time-barred at the expiration of 90 days, counting from the day on which the person claiming for the recourse settled the claim, or was served with a copy of the process by the court handling the claim against him.

-In inland water and coastal carriage in China, the limitation of action period is regulated through judicial precedent of the SPC.
+In inland water and coastal carriage in China, the limitation of action period is regulated through judicial interpretation of the SPC.
 In the Reply of the Supreme People’s Court in Respect of Limitation of Action for Cargo Claim in Coastal and Inland Water Carriage (Reply), the SPC interpreted that the limitation of action between the shipper, consignee, and carrier in coastal and inland water carriage is one year, counting from the date on which the carrier delivers or should have delivered the goods.
-However, the SPC did not interpret whether the ninety-day limitation of recourse should apply to recourse actions against third parties in disputes over inland water and coastal carriage of goods in China.
+However, the SPC did not interpret whether the ninety-day limitation of recourse action should apply to recourse actions against third parties in disputes over inland water and coastal carriage of goods in China.
 A recent SPC judgment in the retrial of a case gave a clear answer to this question.

 In Sinotrans Hubei Co. v.
 Wuhan COSCO Shipping Lines Co., Sinotrans Hubei Co., Ltd. (Sinotrans Hubei) executed a contract of carriage with a cargo owner for the multimodal transport of containers, including an inland water portion, from Wuhan, Hubei to Haikou, Hainan.
 Sinotrans Hubei then subcontracted with Wuhan COSCO Shipping Lines Co., Ltd. (Wuhan COSCO Shipping).
 The container cargo was damaged during the voyage.
 In the trial between the cargo owner and Sinotrans Hubei, the Wuhan Maritime Court held that Sinotrans was liable for the damage to the cargo.
 The judgment was delivered on December 3, 2016.
 Sinotrans Hubei appealed and the parties settled the dispute under the mediation of the Hubei High People’s Court, the appellate court of the case.
 The appellate court issued the civil mediation order on June 5, 2017.
 Sinotrans Hubei then claimed against Wuhan COSCO Shipping for its liability to the cargo owner under the civil mediation order.
 One of the issues in the dispute was the limitation of the recourse action against third parties.